leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Track new circles coming from the right in a graph
 **Goal**\
-Trigger multiples clicks after a new circle appears from the left.\
+Trigger multiples clicks after a new circle appears from the right.\

 **Overall Process**\
 In a graph, regarding variable values, there are circles that appear over time and are going few pixels to the right as time passes.
 They indicate a specific value the user wants to keep track of.\